ozlmulg/my-dev-notes/docs/kubernetes/kubernetes-tools/minikube.md

 minikube delete
 ```

-- Deletes the Minikube cluster and all its data.
+- Deletes the Kubernetes cluster and all its contents (all pods).

 ---